thanhcong0111/websocket_client/README.md

 # websocket_client
-A project at Computer Network subject in HCMUS
+A teamwork project at Computer Network subject in HCMUS